Straight to Hell (Drivin N Cryin song): Content

 Writer and band member Kevn Kinney said of the song, "It's just about a latchkey kid whose mother is dating and they have different rules.
 It's got a little bit of 'Romeo and Juliet' to it, but it's mostly about my sister's life, but it's also about everybody's life, that's why I think people identify so much with it."

+Track listing

 Darius Rucker version

 In 2017, country musician Darius Rucker recorded the song for his album When Was the Last Time.
 Rucker's version features guest vocals from Jason Aldean, Luke Bryan, and Lady Antebellum co-lead vocalist Charles Kelley.

 Rucker said that he chose to record the track because he had noticed the positive reaction it got when he first began his musical career and sang the song in bars.
 He was encouraged to record it after Kelley called Rucker, suggesting that he record the song and include Kelley on guest vocals.
-Rucker's version features a softer and more country music-influenced arrangement than the original version.
+Rucker's version features an arrangement that is softer and more influenced by country music than the original.